Where next on Universal Credit?

 In-built payment delays and errors were common among the parents we spoke to.
 Many single parents still found themselves in debt.

-- Significant waiting periods were the norm for single parents waiting for their first payment
+- Significant delays were the norm for single parents waiting for their first payment in full

 - Errors in calculating the right payment occurred frequently resulting in delays, tax credit overpayments and rent arrears : “it is hit and miss what you get on Universal Credit.”
 (Elaine)